bk7312/bookmarklets/readme_template.md

 To install a bookmarklet, create a new bookmark and paste the code into the URL bar.
 See examples below, images taken from [freeCodeCamp](https://www.freecodecamp.org/news/what-are-bookmarklets/).

+Alternatively, if the bookmarklet is available as a link, you can drag and drop it to your bookmark bar instead.

 **Only install bookmarklets from sources you trust and whenever possible, review the code before running it!**

 #### Example using Firefox: